Terrace Hill: Design information

+An example of Second Empire architecture, the 18,000 square feet (1,600 m^{2}) Iowa gubernatorial residence sits on a hill overlooking downtown Des Moines.
+Terrace Hill 90 ft tower that offers a commanding view of the surrounding city of Des Moines.
+The building's steeply pitched mansard roof, open verandas, long and narrow and frequently paired windows, and bracketed eaves give this house an irreplaceable design.
+The house was designated a National Historic Landmark in 2003.

 Terrace Hill is located at 2300 Grand Avenue, south of Interstate 235.
 Most visitors stop first at the Carriage House, which is located near the house.
 Nowadays the building is used as a reception area for most visitors who arrive to tour the home.
 It also contains permanent and unique changing exhibits – such as a permanent display on the previous owners of the house, the Hubbell family.